booz-allen-epa-agile-rfi/epa-rfi/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 _ - Resources are provisioned on demand_

 ![git_flow_v1](https://cloud.githubusercontent.com/assets/12210910/8392524/11919d5e-1cb3-11e5-97ce-5cd08defcd9b.png)
-We have 4 environments, which match to our git flow and GitHub branch structure.
+We have 4 environments, which match to our Git flow and GitHub branch structure.
 All resources on these environments can be provisioned on demand using our Docker Machine:

 _ - Resources scale based on real-time user demand_